-- Provision of information to the Partnership on Safeguarding and Child Protection on Safeguarding and children - Liaison with the Governing Board and the Local Authority on any deficiencies brought to the attention of the Governing Board and how these should be rectified without delay. - Management and referral of cases of suspected abuse to Specialist Services First Response Children's Duty (and/or Police where a crime may have been committed). - Act as a source of support, advice and expertise within the school. - To attend and contribute to child protection conferences when required. - Be alert to the specific needs of children in need, those with special educational needs and disability and young carers. - Ensure each member of staff has access to and understands the school's safeguarding / child protection policy especially new or part-time staff who may work with different educational establishments.
+- Acting as a point of contact and the provision of information to the Safeguarding Children Partnership on Safeguarding and Child Protection. - Liaising with the headteacher about issues, especially to do with ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - Liaison with the Governing Board and the Local Authority on any deficiencies brought to the attention of the Governing Board and how these should be rectified without delay. - Management and referral of cases of suspected abuse to Specialist Services First Response Children's Duty (and/or Police where a crime may have been committed). - Referral of cases to the Channel programme (through the local police Prevent Engagement Team) where there is a radicalisation concern. - Act as a source of support, advice and expertise within the school and liaising with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral, by liaising with relevant agencies - To attend and contribute to child protection conferences and other multi-agency safeguarding meetings when required.

-- Ensure all staff have induction training covering child protection, the student behaviour policy, children who go missing and and staff behaviour.
-Staff will be trained to recognise record and report any concerns immediately they arise and will be provided with Part 1 of "Keeping children safe in education" and Annexe A to those working directly with children. - Keep detailed signed and dated, accurate and secure written records of concerns and referrals. - Obtain access to resources and effective training for all staff and attend refresher training courses every two years.
-Keep up to date with new developments in safeguarding by accessing briefings and journals at least annually. - Where children leave the school, ensure their child protection file is handed to the Designated Safeguarding Lead and signed for in the new school/college as soon as possible this will be in advance of the student arriving where specific ongoing support is required. - Maintain and monitor child protection records, including monitoring and acting upon individual concerns, patterns of concerns (e.g. children who repeatedly go missing) or complaints, in accordance with the section on "Records and Monitoring and Transfer" below.
+- Be alert to the specific needs of vulnerable children, especially those with a social worker, special educational needs, disability and young carers and promote their educational outcomes by sharing relevant information with teachers and leaders about welfare, safeguarding and child protection issues; - Ensure each member of staff has access to and understands the school's safeguarding / child protection policy especially new or part-time staff who may work with different educational establishments. - Ensure all staff have induction training covering child protection, the student behaviour policy, children who go missing and and staff behaviour.
+Staff will be trained to recognise record and report any concerns immediately they arise and will be provided with Part 1 of "Keeping children safe in education" and Annexe A to those working directly with children. - Keep detailed (signed and dated), accurate and secure written records of concerns, actions and referrals. - Obtaining access to resources and effective training for all staff and attend refresher training courses every two years.
+Keep up to date with new developments in safeguarding by accessing briefings and journals at least annually. - Where children leave the school, ensure their child protection file is passed to the Designated Safeguarding Lead and signed for in the new school/college as soon as possible this will be in advance of the student arriving where specific ongoing support is required. - Maintain and monitor child protection records, including monitoring and acting upon individual concerns, patterns of concerns (e.g. children who repeatedly go missing) or complaints, in accordance with the section on "Records and Monitoring and Transfer" below.